Bllacky/xrdp/readme.txt

 I used the port repository to get the above libraries.

+If you have trouble with the libraries, you probably need to make some links to the appropriate folders.

 Second you need to run:
 ./bootstrap
 ./configure -prefix=/usr -sysconfdir=/etc -localstatedir=/var CFLAGS="-m32 -mmacosx-version-min=10.9"